sfieffer/Dial-Controller-For-Unity/README.md

 We purchased both items from the RicmoTech website linked above (not affiliated).
 There is an option for a rotary encoder without a push switch for $1 cheaper that you could purchase – we did not use the push switch in our build.

 ## Software
-The file “DialFunction.cs” contains the Unity script that gives the dial functionality within any Unity projects.
+The file “DialFunction.cs” contains the Unity script that gives the dial functionality within any Unity projects.<br>
+The "Slider" folder contains the slider prefab, associated images, and script to use the slider with the faces.
+This can be easily modified to use other images.
+Attach the Slider prefab to a Canvas element in the Unity scene.

 ## How To
 Connect the dial to the button board through male-to-female connector wires as seen in the diagram below.
 Connect the outer two pins to button board inputs, and the middle pin to ground. <br>